ozgureroglu/d3_cloud_developer_task/README.md

 This folder includes a Terraform project to setup an sample infrastructure to be used as the testing environment.
 - It holds the terraform state on S3
+- It will serve as the source of tfstate file that will be used.
 - Includes various AWS resources to be generated